Methane Pollution Prevention

 Scope of Work

-- Education & Outreach: CATF plays a lead role in several coalitions focused on super pollutant emission cuts, engaging in public education and stakeholder outreach.
+- Education & Outreach: CATF plays a lead role in several coalitions focused on methane emission cuts, engaging in public education and stakeholder outreach.
 CATF leads workshops and events to educate other NGOs, governing bodies, industry leaders, and other key allies around the world on the impacts of methane and the best policies and practices for reducing emissions.

 - Litigation: CATF attorneys represent other NGO client organizations in judicial proceedings and CATF provides expert legal and technical input to the U.S. EPA, Bureau of Land Management, and other regulatory bodies on their super pollutant policies.